Self-Representation 101: Use Case – Denial of Religious Exemption for a Member Practicing Non-Institutional Spiritual Beliefs

 Union said they will not support the grievance because it is "creed."
 She incurred psychological trauma and half a year of salary loss—and now fights back on her own.

-This chapter presents a fictionalized case based on real-life experiences shared by multiple members who were denied union support in moments of profound personal and spiritual conflict.
+This Article presents a use case based on real-life experiences shared by multiple members who were denied union support in moments of profound personal and spiritual conflict.

-The example draws from numerous testimonials of public servants who followed lifelong spiritual or conscience-based practices not affiliated with organized religions, churches, or recognized religious authorities—and who found themselves abandoned by their union during critical disciplinary moments.
+The use case draws from numerous testimonials of public servants who followed lifelong spiritual or conscience-based practices not affiliated with organized religions, churches, or recognized religious authorities—and who found themselves abandoned by their union during critical disciplinary moments.
 These individuals often adhere to deeply rooted personal worldviews that include ethical, medical, and spiritual disciplines such as independent yoga lineages, Earth-based spirituality, and naturalistic or holistic wellness philosophies.
 Although these practices do not involve churches or clergy, they are profoundly sincere and form the foundation of how these individuals live their lives, often for decades.

 One such member had followed anthroposophy and practiced anthroposophic medicine her entire life.
 Following her conscience-based beliefs, she avoided synthetic pharmaceuticals and instead relied exclusively on natural and holistic remedies rooted in her spiritual understanding of health.
 This was not a casual preference but a consistent life philosophy—a way of living shaped by decades of intentional conscious practice and reflection, fully integrated into her identity and spirituality.